Hipparchic cycle: Eclipse cycles

-An eclipse cycle constructed by Hipparchus is described in Ptolemy's Almagest IV.2.
-Hipparchus constructed a cycle by multiplying by 17 a cycle due to the Chaldean astronomer Kidinnu, so as to closely match an integer number of synodic months (4,267), anomalistic months (4,573), years (345), and days (126,007 + about 1 hour); it is also close to a half-integer number of draconic months (4,630.53...).
+So it is possible that Hipparchus constructed his 345-year cycle by multiplying this 20-year cycle by 17 so as to closely match an integer number of synodic months (4,267), anomalistic months (4,573), years (345), and days (a bit over 126,007).
+It is also close to a half-integer number of draconic months (4,630.53...), making it an eclipse period.
 By comparing his own eclipse observations with Babylonian records from 345 years earlier, he could verify the accuracy of the various periods that the Chaldean astronomers used.

 The Hipparchic eclipse cycle is made up of 25 inex minus 21 saros periods.
 There are only three or four eclipses in a series of eclipses separated by Hipparchic cycles.
 For example, the solar eclipse of August 21, 2017 was preceded by one in 1672 and will be followed by one in 2362, but there are none before or after these.